playground-xyz/dataengineer-interview-test/Solution/README.md

 ## Data ingestion process

-Below scripts are used to create tables and ingest data.
+Below scripts are used for table creation and data ingestion process.

 1. CreateTableScript.sql

-This script creates data warehouse tables.
+This script create tables for customer order star schema dimensional model.
 Data from these tables are consumed by reporting application for reporting and analytical purpose.

 2. s3_postgresql.py